 Inferences on Flow at the Base of Earth’s Mantle Based on Seismic Anisotropy

-Barbara Romanowicz less than 1 minute read
+Mark Panning and Barbara Romanowicz less than 1 minute read

 We applied global waveform tomography to model radial anisotropy in the whole mantle.
 We found that in the last few hundred kilometers near the core-mantle boundary, horizontally polarized S-wave velocities (VSH) are, on average, faster (by ∼1%) than vertically polarized S-wave velocities (VSV), suggesting a large-scale predominance of horizontal shear.
 This confirms that the D″ region at the base of the mantle is also a mechanical boundary layer for mantle convection.
 A notable exception to this average signature can be found at the base of the two broad low-velocity regions under the Pacific Ocean and under Africa, often referred to as “superplumes,” where the anisotropic pattern indicates the onset of vertical flow.